-It seems the first thing that lots of people do after discovering the sheer joy of spending a day spent amongst tree’s and wood smoke is go out and spend £100 + on a knife and £65 on a Gransfors Small Forest Axe.
+The first thing that lots of people do after discovering the joy of a day spent amongst tree’s and wood smoke is go out and spend £100 on a knife and £120 on a Gransfors Small Forest Axe.

-This snobbishness is ridiculous and it’s just not necessary, anyone staring out in the woods can afford a Hultafors Heavy Duty Knife GK, superb tools, absolutely functional, great steel, razor sharp and only £4, but that’s a whole new article!
+Snobbishness in the woods is just not necessary; anyone discovering bushcraft can afford a Hultafors Heavy Duty Knife, superb tools, absolutely functional, great steel, razor sharp and only £6.

-The UK’s obsession with Gransfors axes is embarrassing, while I don’t argue that they are very well finished and that the pretty little booklet that comes with them is lovely; but they simply are not worth the price that people pay for them.
+The UK’s obsession (?) with Gransfors axes is a bit strange; they're nice axes, well finished and the little booklet that comes with them is lovely - but, we think, they are not worth the price that people are prepared pay for them.

-As a tool the Gransfors is too small to be effective as a ‘camp axe’ and too big to replace a heavy ‘chopper’ like the classic Martindale.
-The Gransfors Small Forest doesn’t do much very well.
-I’m aware that it’s designed to be carried in/ strapped to a pack but how many people who buy the axe for use in the UK actually carry it for any distance in this way?
+The Gransfors axe is too small to be an effective all rounder and too big to replace a heavy ‘chopper’ like the classic Martindale.
+The Gransfors Small Forest axe doesn’t do very much, very well.
+It’s designed to be strapped to a pack but very few people who use axes in the UK actually carry them for any distance in this way.

-The short (19”) handle and lightweight (1.5 lb) head both mean that any task heavier than splitting rounds is frustratingly inefficient and slow.
+The short (19”) handle and lightweight (1.5 lb) head on the Gransfors mean that any task heavier than splitting rounds can be inefficient and slow.

-Why buy an elongated hatchet if the jobs that need to be done can be easily done by a normal hatchet, smaller, much cheaper and safer when teaching groups.
+Why buy an elongated hatchet if the jobs that need to be done can be easily done by a cheaper, smaller axe.

-If you buy an axe for medium to heavy work then buy a tool that will do the job well.
-The Hultafors Felling Axe is significantly longer (26”) than the Gransfors and the head is 6 ounces (170 g) heavier.
+If you want an axe for medium to heavy work then buy a tool that will do that work well.
+The Hultafors Felling Axe is significantly longer than the Gransfors and the head is 170 g heavier.

 Buy a tool, not a showpiece